cioos-atlantic/pvm_processor/README.md

 A python tool to transform PVM wave data files into timeseries and wave spectra files appropriate for ingestion into an OPeNDAP server.

+Splits a PVM file as described in the /sample/ directory into two different datasets - timeseries wave data and spectral wave data into different output formats.

+Currently only CSV is supported.

 ## Setup

 ```